LSD12-hub/BFS_Visualisation/README.md

 An application that visualises how `Breath First Search` works

+I made this application to help me understand and visualise what BFS is actual doing

+I might add some more features, maybe, I dont know \_(o_o)_/.

 ## What do the colours mean ?
 - `Black` : Obstacles or walls
 - `Red` : Unvisited cells